xswm1123/TYSlidePageScrollView/README.md

 ```
 * **or use TYSlidePageScrollViewController**

-customViewController inherit TYSlidePageScrollViewController
+customViewController inherit TYSlidePageScrollViewController<br>
-**the viewController should conform to UIViewControllerDisplayViewDelegate
+**the viewController should conform to UIViewControllerDisplayViewDelegate**

 ```objc
 // on customViewController